davidbrown-sec/Threat-Hunting/Assistance.md

 Timeframe: Oct-9-2025

+## Senerio

+A routine support request should have ended with a reset and reassurance.
+Instead, the so-called "help" left behind a trail of anomalies that don't add up.
+What was framed as troubleshooting looked more like an audit of the system itself - probing, cataloging, leaving subtle traces in its wake.
+Actions chained together in suspicious sequence: first gaining a foothold, then expanding reach, then preparing to linger long after the session ended. a neat explanation appeared - a story anted in plain sights designed to justify the very behavior that demanded scrutiny.
+This wasn't remote assistance.
+It was a misdirection.
+Your mission this time is to reconstruct the timeline, connect the scattered remnants of this "support session", and decide what was legitimate, and what was staged.
+The evidence is here.
+The question is whether you'll see through the story or believe it.

 ## Executive Summary

 On the workstation gab-intern-vm, during the period of October 1–15, 2025, multiple downloaded “support” executables were executed from user folders, followed by outbound PowerShell commands used to fetch additional tools  ￼.
 The actor then performed reconnaissance — enumerating processes, services, user sessions, clipboard data, and testing outbound network connectivity.
 A scheduled task was created to maintain persistence beyond the active session.
 Finally, a user-facing file was left behind to justify the activity, serving as a planted explanation to reduce suspicion.